SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Methodology

-To incorporate high-level semantic information into the generative process while keeping the tabular data representation unchanged, we employ FiLM as the mechanism for semantic conditioning \citep{perez2018film}, as illustrated in Figure~\ref{fig_condfilm}.
-Persona texts associated with individual agents are first encoded into continuous persona embeddings $\boldsymbol{e}$, which are then transformed by a lightweight linear adapter network into a compact conditioning vector $\boldsymbol{c}$,
+To incorporate semantic information into the generative process while preserving the original tabular data space, we adopt feature-wise linear modulation (FiLM) \citep{perez2018film} as the conditioning mechanism.
+The persona embedding $\boldsymbol{e}$ is first transformed into a conditioning vector $\boldsymbol{c}$,